 Your prescription may come with an information sheet from the manufacturer, and probably one from the pharmacy too.
 These offer useful information on how best to take that particular medication and also any side effects to watch out for.

-If you notice any side effects while taking a medication — even if you think they're not serious or important — let your doctor know.
+If you notice any side effects while taking a medicine — even if you think they're not serious or important — let your doctor know.
 And don't hesitate to turn to your pharmacist for advice, too.
 Pharmacists are trained in the science of how medications work and can offer lots of useful advice.

 |Adolescent Health Transition Project This is a health and transition resource for adolescents with special health care needs, chronic illnesses, and physical or developmental disabilities.|